Flood & Severe Weather Safety and Preparedness

 - Keep clear of eroded banks, as they may result in unstable ground.
 Most importantly, keep children and pets away from stream banks

-- Learn more from the National Weather Service
+- Learn more from ICBC and the National Weather Service